AkashKobal/guess-the-capital/README.md

 ## Setup Instructions

-+ Clone the Repository: git clone https://github.com/yourusername/your-repo-name
++ Clone the Repository: ` git clone https://github.com/AkashKobal/guess-the-capital `
-+ Install Dependencies: Run npm install to install the required packages.
++ Install Dependencies: Run ` npm install express` `npm install body-parser`
+  `npm install pg` to install the required packages.
 + Configure Database: Set up your PostgreSQL database and update the connection settings in the .env file.
 + Run the Application: Start the server using npm start.